Vitamin C has long been touted as an important vitamin for keeping you healthy.

 Let’s look at some questions and concerns about vitamin C such as health benefits and safety.

-It is a water soluble vitamin, which means that it can dissolve in water and be absorbed and transported with water.
+It is a water-soluble vitamin, which means that it can dissolve in water and can be absorbed and transported with water.

-Vitamin C is available and stable in a number of forms, including tablet and powdered form.
+Vitamin C is available and stable in a number of forms, including tablets and powdered forms.
 It can be destroyed by cooking and food processing and it is easily oxidized.

 Besides possibly being able to fight off colds and other infections, vitamin C has a number of important functions in the body.
 As an antioxidant, vitamin C can help prevent cancer by preventing carcinogens to form in the GI tract as well as in foods.